wicked-rainman/wicked-rainman.github.io/projects/index.md

 I bougth the Fire version because it's red and has some additional built in sensors that the other versions don't have (Mostly, if I'm honest I bought it because its red).
 If you buy this version then you loose the use of some of the ESP32 IO pins, but you pays your money and takes your choice!

 There's also a range of backpack styled modules available.
-They get attached to the back of the unit and are held in place with magnets embedded in the case.
+They get attached to the back of the unit and are held in place by magnets embedded in the case.
 All in all, quite a fun product to play with.
 I shelled out further and bought a GPS backpack.
 WiFi and Bluetooth are built in, so that meant I could write some [war driving code and a bluetooth scanner](https://github.com/wicked-rainman/M5Stack-Fire "WiFi and Bluetooth scanning").
 With the addition of a  usb battery bank, it seems to work very well!

 --------------------------